The pandemic didn’t just bring a healthcare crisis, it also made cultural shifts around the world.

 Encourage everyone to take part in this.

-Such communications can be to discuss business or simply to discuss basic things to know employees better.
+Such communications can be to discuss business or simply to discuss basic things to know and engage remote employees better.

 Have an agenda for such meetings well-defined in advance.

 Talk to the employees about the company, where it’s heading, and what goals you’re looking to achieve in the next quarter.
 Appreciate everyone for their hard work and efforts.
 Ask them about their routine.

 Such planned group meetings with everyone in the company, preferably every month, can be critical in nourishing that all-important social connection that we’re all missing.
 It will also encourage the sense that everyone is part of a team that works together.

 This may sound vague.
 But it’s an important tip to effectively engage with remote employees.